tomatenmark/famkidmem-ccms/README.md

 **This software is for privacy, not to hide crime.
 Please do not use it to encrypt your illegal contents.
 Thank you**

 # Credits
-* Spring boot and Vue.js
+* Spring boot and Thymeleaf
 * javax.crypto and crypto-js
 * FFmpeg and HLS